tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 ## Code Quality

--   that covers everything for making a library
+That covers the basics for making a library and an executable, along with tests and benchmarks for them.
--   and binary
--   and making sure they're correct
--   and fast
--   i like to ensure the quality is up to par, too
+Another important part of software projects is code quality.
+This includes things like code coverage and linting.
+Focusing on quality helps you make maintainable, idiomatic software.

 ### Test Documentation